OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 **Term of Service.** Your Agreement begins on the day we activate your Service(s) and continues through the Term of Service, typically a 12 month or 24 month period (“Service Commitment”), specified on your Customer Service Summary.
 At the end of your service commitment, this Agreement will automatically continue on a month-to-month basis.
 If your Agreement has no Service Commitment, it is a month-to-month Agreement.

 **Fulfillment of Service Commitment.** You have received certain benefits from us in exchange for your Service Commitment, which may include, but are not limited to, a subsidized wireless device.
 There are two alternative ways to fulfill your Service Commitment.
 You can pay for the Services described in your Customer Service Summary for the term of your Service Commitment, or you can terminate your Agreement prior to the end of your Service Commitment and pay an Early Termination Fee (“ETF”).
-The Early Termination Fee is not a penalty, but rather is an alternative means for your perform your obligations under the Agreement that partially compensates us for the fact that the Service Commitment on which your rate plan is based was not completed.
+The Early Termination Fee is not a penalty, but rather is an alternative means for you to perform your obligations under the Agreement that partially compensates us for the fact that the Service Commitment on which your rate plan is based was not completed.

 **Your Termination Rights.** Within the first 14 days after service activation, you may terminate your Agreement for any reason and not be required to pay an ETF.
 If you terminate within three (3) days of accepting the Agreement, AT&T will refund your activation fee, if any.
 However, you agree to pay AT&T for all fees, charges, and other amounts incurred and owed under your Agreement, and you agree to return to AT&T any Equipment you purchased from AT&T in connection with your Service Commitment.
 If you fail to return this Equipment, you will be charged the difference between the amount you paid AT&T for the Equipment and the amount you would have been charged for the Equipment had you not agreed to a Service Commitment.
 AT&T also may charge you a restocking fee for any returned Equipment.
 Some dealers may impose additional fees.